NVIDIA/NeMo/docs/source/asr/speech_intent_slot/results.rst

 SLU Models
 -----------------------------------

-Below is a list of all the SLU models that are available in NeMo.
+Below is a list of all the Speech Intent Classification and Slot Filling models that are available in NeMo.

 .. csv-table::
-   :file: data/benchmark_slu.csv
+   :file: data/benchmark_sis.csv
    :align: left
    :widths: 40, 10, 50
    :header-rows: 1